 Additional investigation was performed in 2008 to identify potential source areas for the observed groundwater plumes on the MI (e2M, 2009).
 The field investigation consisted of a membrane interface probe (MIP) survey and confirmation soil samples on grids overlaying the upgradient areas of the plumes.
-The MIP survey and soil sample locations are shown on Figure 2.
-Seventy soil samples were collected and the results were compared to the soil remediation goals (RGs) established for Dunn Field, which has similar proposed land use and potential for impacts to groundwater.
-Only five soil samples contained CVOCs at concentrations above an RG, and three were only slightly above the RGs; the five samples are listed on Table 1 with the CVOC concentrations and the respective RGs.
+Results of soil sample analyses were compared to the soil remediation goals (RGs) established for Dunn Field, which has similar proposed land use and potential for impacts to groundwater.
+Only five soil samples contained CVOCs at concentrations above an RG, and three were only slightly above the RGs.
 The generally low CVOC concentrations were not considered to warrant remedial action (RA).